What You Need to Know About Coronavirus

-To date, Ohio's Third Congressional District has over $232 million in federal funds to confront the coronavirus.
+To date, Ohio's Third Congressional District has received over $476 million in federal funds to confront the coronavirus.
 Funding was made available through the Emergency Coronavirus Preparedness and Response Supplemental Appropriations Act, H.R.
-6074, and the Coronavirus Aid, Relief, and Economic Security (CARES) Act, H.R.
+6074, the Coronavirus Aid, Relief, and Economic Security (CARES) Act, H.R.
 748, and the Paycheck Protection Program and Health Care Enhancement Act, H.R.
 266, three pieces of legislation I supported in Congress.

 - $419,000,000 for Columbus City Schools to safely reopen schools and mitigate COVID-19.*

 - $342,690,569 in direct COVID-19 economic relief for the City of Columbus.*

 - $331,636,362 in direct COVID-19 economic relief for Franklin County.*

 - $65,803,589 from the Department of Education (DoE) to K-12 and higher education places of learning to support area impacted by the disruption and closure of schools to COVID-19.

 - $53,774,170 awarded to COTA to prevent, prepare for, and respond to COVID-19.

 - $42,535,839 for Central Ohio airports (including John Glenn Columbus International Airport, Rickenbacker International Airport, The Ohio State University Airport, and Bolton Field Airport) to assist in the prevention of, preparation for, and response to COVID-19.

 - $35,038,377 from HHS in health provider relief funds to various healthcare providers across Ohio's Third Congressional District

 - $23,750,000 to Battelle Memorial Institute to conduct COVID-19 contact tracing.